sigristarisa/ood-inheritance-composition/README.md

-# Polymorphism, Inheritance and Composition
+# Inheritance and Composition

 > "Designing object-oriented software is hard, and designing reusable object-oriented software is even harder."
 > – Design Patterns: Elements of Reusable Object-Oriented Software

-Polymorphism, inheritance and composition - what are they, and where should I use them?
+Inheritance and composition - what are they, and where should I use them?

 ## Learning Objectives